FranczakRobert/CurrencyCheck/README.md

 To use it you must:

 a) You can use mine Key:
-  1. download only .jar file
+  1. download only "CurrencyChecker.jar" file.
-  2. run.
+  2. run it :)

 b) Ypu can use your own key:
   1. Download the key from: freecurrencyapi.com